 Power and Agency in the Lives of Contemporary Tibetan Nuns

-The analysis shows that power structures and relations that disadvantage nuns as women, as religious practitioners, and as Tibetans are constructed and maintained in different domains of power.
-In the structural domain, traditional but still dominant institutions – such as the distribution of work, marriage and educational practices, as well as religious institutions – disadvantage Tibetan nuns.
-In the disciplinary domain of power, the nuns find themselves monitored by traditional culture and the Chinese authorities.
+Power structures and relations that disadvantage nuns as women, as religious practitioners, and as Tibetans, are constructed and maintained in different domains of power.
+In the structural domain, traditional but still dominant institutions – such as the distribution of work, marriage, educational practices and religious institutions – disadvantage Tibetan nuns.
+In the disciplinary domain of power, the nuns are monitored by traditional culture and the Chinese authorities.
 The unequal distribution of power in these domains is justified by hegemonic ideas based on religious and cultural beliefs, ideas of religion and modernity, and religion and gender.
-These domains of power find their expression in the everyday life of people in the interpersonal sphere.
+These domains of power find their expression in the everyday life in the interpersonal sphere.